rhermens/git-watch/README.md

 inputs.git-watch.url = "github:rhermens/git-watch";
 ```

-Import it from your Home Manager configuration:
+Import it from a Home Manager configuration:

 ```nix
 {